 UPDATE - 14-Mar-2024

 Webflow has added native image support to localization.
-You should be able to fully build this feature without needing any custom CSS.
+You can fully build this feature without needing any custom CSS.

 Learn more